Timur-Maistermind/Machine-Learning-Roadmap/README.md

 ---

 ### 1.4 Selected Practical Topics
+Once you’re comfortable with Python, these **practical topics** will help you **write cleaner, more efficient code** and work effectively in real projects.
 #### Topic 1: Python environments and how to set it up with Conda
 - 🔗 [Guide to Conda Environments](https://whiteboxml.com/blog/the-definitive-guide-to-python-virtual-environments-with-conda)